WAGA-TV: Subchannels

-The station's digital signal is multiplexed:
+The station's signal is multiplexed:

 Channel 5.2 originally was for the benefit of smaller cable providers which were taking the fullscreen SD signal straight from the air, and did not want problems due to the widescreen or scan conversion on 5.1; this lasted until the end of April 2009.
 The channel then stayed blank with no electronic program guide data for several weeks until late June, when it again had identical programming, but this time in widescreen.
 The 704×480i anamorphic format is unusual, as most standard definition digital channels use a fullscreen 640×480i format (by comparison, widescreen NTSC DVDs use 720×480p).
 Channel 5.2 again went blank in late July, but continued to have the same program data as 5.1, until it was deleted entirely on December 3.

+Fox Television Stations and Radio One announced on February 5, 2025 that the audio of WAGA-TV's local newscasts and other local programming will be now simulcast on the second HD Radio channel of WHTA (107.9) for the benefit of Atlanta metro commuters.
+Programming replays from the station's Fox Local stream will be played during network and syndicated programming and overnights.

 Analog-to-digital conversion

 WAGA shut down its analog signal, over VHF channel 5, on June 12, 2009, as part of the federally mandated transition from analog to digital television.
-The station's digital signal remained on its pre-transition UHF channel 27, using PSIP to display WAGA's virtual channel as 5 on digital television receivers.
-The station's first chief broadcast engineer from 1949, Paul Cram (99 years of age at the time; now deceased), was given the duty of permanently turning off the analog transmitter live on the air at 12:30 p.m. on June 12.
+The station's digital signal remained on its pre-transition UHF channel 27, using virtual channel 5.
+The station's first chief broadcast engineer from 1949, Paul B. Cram (age 99 at the time), was given the duty of permanently turning off the analog transmitter live on the air at 12:30 p.m. on June 12.
 WSB-TV, WXIA-TV, and WATL also went off the air at the same time, with WSB and WXIA also live in their transmitter rooms like WAGA.

 Out-of-market cable carriage

 WAGA is carried in parts of Cherokee and Macon counties of western North Carolina, both bordering Georgia.
 Cherokee is part of the Chattanooga media market of Southeast Tennessee and northwest Georgia, while Macon is part of the Asheville–Greenville–Spartanburg DMA of the western Carolinas and northeast Georgia.
-Although clearly outside of the must-carry obligations that apply within the Atlanta DMA, both counties are popular with visitors and summer-home residents from the Atlanta area.
-WSB-TV 2.1 is also carried in those counties.
+Although outside of the must-carry obligations that apply within the Atlanta DMA, both counties are popular with visitors and summer-home residents from the Atlanta area.
+WSB-TV is also carried in those counties.

 In the 1970s and 1980s, WAGA once had cable carriage in Aiken and Clemson in west-central and upstate (northwestern) South Carolina.
 WAGA also had significant carriage on Storer and Liberty cable systems (later TCI, now Mediacom) in South Georgia during that same timeframe.